 Many of us prefer to combine our support for the causes and people we care about with a desire to save on taxes.
 Fortunately, there are strategies to help us accomplish both.
-Whether you want to donate to charity or invest in a loved-one’s future, consider these tax‐smart ways to make your giving go further.
+Whether you want to donate to charity or invest in a loved one’s future, consider these tax‐smart ways to make your giving go further.

 A Donor Advised Fund (DAF) is one option for gifting appreciated investments.
-A DAF, such as the Morgan Stanley Global Impact Funding Trust (MS GIFT), gives taxpayers a tax-efficient way to donate stock, mutual funds or other assets and claim a tax deduction.2
+A DAF, such as the Morgan Stanley Global Impact Funding Trust (MS GIFT), gives taxpayers a tax-efficient way to donate stocks, mutual funds or other assets and claim a tax deduction.2

 Make financial gifts before year end to help reduce estate taxes.
-You can gift up to $15,000 to an unlimited number of individuals per year without incurring a gift tax.
-Note that you can’t carry over unused exclusions from one year to the next.
+You can gift up to $15,000 ($30,000 for married couples electing to split gifts) to an unlimited number of individuals per year without incurring a gift tax.
+Note that you can’t carry over unused annual exclusions from one year to the next.
 The transfers may help your family as a whole pay fewer taxes if you give income-earning property to family members in lower income tax brackets.
-The $15,000 annual exclusion doesn’t count against the estate-tax exemption of $11.4 million for individuals or $22.8 million for married couples in 2019 ($11.58 million for individuals or $23.16 million for married couples in 2020).3 It is noteworthy that gifts in the form of tuition payments made directly to an educational organization, as well as medical expense payments made directly to the provider, are not taxable gifts and do not reduce your annual $15,000 gift tax exclusion or your lifetime estate tax exemption.
+The $15,000 annual exclusion doesn’t count against the gift tax exemption of $11.58 million for individuals, or $23.16 million for married couples, in 2020.3 It is noteworthy that gifts in the form of tuition payments made directly to an educational organization, as well as medical expense payments made directly to the provider, are not taxable gifts and do not count against your $15,000 annual exclusion for gifts or reduce your lifetime gift tax exemption.